 How can students change their class schedule?

-Students should reach out to their advisor, the assistant or associate deans for their schools, or the SASE office if they wish to adjust their schedules.
-After July 24, students will have access to registration and will be able to add and drop courses.
+Students should reach out to their advisor, the assistant or associate deans for their schools, or the Student Academic Success and Engagement office if they wish to adjust their schedules.
 Please refer to the academic calendar for the last days to add and drop classes.

 Will tuition and fees be adjusted?

 No. Dual delivery of courses requires a significant investment.
 In fact, many colleges include a distance learning fee due to the additional costs of designing and delivering remote courses, including instructional designers, instructor training, media production, and technology.
 Expenses for labs are also incurred even when they are not in-person.

-Will I be required to wear a mask in class or in my lab?
+Am I required to wear a mask in class or in my lab?

 How will in-person and off campus internships/experiences for the Fall work?

 Online, synchronous classes meet only online, but there is a 'live' component at specific designated times so students and faculty can interact remotely.

-Hybrid classes are classes that are a combination of in-person meetings with the entire class and online work.
-They are indicated with 'Hybrid' as the instructional method on student schedules.
+Hybrid classes are classes that are a combination of online work and in-person meetings with the entire class.

-“Green” cleaning solutions will be used initially, followed by disinfectants with high alcohol content.
+“Green” cleaning solutions are used, followed by disinfectants with high alcohol content.

-Will science labs, creative arts studios and other non-traditional classrooms be adjusted for social distancing?
+How are science labs, creative arts studios and other non-traditional classrooms adjusted for social distancing?

-These types of instruction settings will be restricted to 50 percent or students sitting three feet apart, whichever amounts to less capacity.
-In addition, plexiglass barriers are being installed and other accommodations are being made in these spaces.
+These types of instruction settings are restricted to 50 percent or students sitting three feet apart, whichever amounts to less capacity.
+In addition, plexiglass barriers and other accommodations were made in these spaces.

-Will there be changes to the hours and/or the configuration of the Library?
+Are there changes to the hours and/or the configuration of the Library?
 Can books still be checked out?

 Yes and yes.
-Just as is being done with all other locations on campus, the Library will be configured to adhere to social distancing.
-There will be some adjustments to the hours of operation, but nothing significant.
+The Library has been reconfigured to adhere to social distancing.
+There have been some adjustments to the hours of operation, but nothing significant.